Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 <img src="Images/perc_comp.png" width="400"/>
 </p>

-If you hover your mouse pointer over each of the fields shown (e.g. `Simulation Delta Time`), you will see a tooltip popup with an explanation on what the item controls.
+If you hover your mouse pointer over each of the fields shown (e.g. `Simulation Delta Time`), you will see a tooltip popup with an explanation of what the item controls.

 As seen in the UI for `Perception Camera`, the list of `Camera Labelers` is currently empty.
-For each type of ground-truth you wish to generate along-side your captured frames (e.g. 2D bounding boxes around objects), you will need to add a corresponding `Camera Labeler` to this list.
+For each type of ground-truth you wish to generate alongside your captured frames (e.g. 2D bounding boxes around objects), you will need to add a corresponding `Camera Labeler` to this list.

-To speed-up your workflow, the Perception package comes with seven common Labelers for object-detection and human keypoint labeling tasks; however, if you are comfortable with code, you can also add your own custom Labelers.
+To speed up your workflow, the Perception package comes with seven common Labelers for object-detection and human keypoint labeling tasks; however, if you are comfortable with code, you can also add your own custom Labelers.
 The Labelers that come with the Perception package cover **keypoint labeling, 3D bounding boxes, 2D bounding boxes, object counts, object information (pixel counts and ids), instance segmentation, and semantic segmentation**.
 We will use four of these in this tutorial.

 * **:green_circle: Action**: Click on the _**+**_ button at the bottom right corner of the empty labeler list and select `BoundingBox2DLabeler`.
 * **:green_circle: Action**: Repeat the above step to add `ObjectCountLabeler`, `RenderedObjectInfoLabeler`, `SemanticSegmentationLabeler`.